-Are you looking for a video for your business, but you keep seeing two terms popping up everywhere – ‘video production’ and ‘film production’?
-Really, what’s the difference?
+Are you looking for a video for your business, but you keep seeing two terms popping up everywhere – ‘video production‘ and ‘film production’?
+You might also be wondering the difference between the two.
 Video production vs film production is a nuanced distinction, but one you should know.

 Now, there used to be a simpler answer to this.
 Back when dinosaurs roamed the earth and filmmakers still used actual film, the answer lay in what medium you used to make your footage.
 Unlike film, we recorded video entirely digitally.